What Does Alcohol Do to Your Brain?

 About 50% of people who meet diagnostic criteria for alcoholism show some problems in thinking or memory (Oscar Berman & Marinkovic, 2003).
 The ability to plan ahead, withhold responses, learn and hold information, and work with spatial information (such as following a map) are particularly affected (Fein, Torres, Price, & Di Sclafani, 2006; Sullivan, Deshmukh, De Rosa, Rosenbloom, & Pfefferbaum, 2005; Sullivan, Fama, Rosenbloom, & Pfefferbaum, 2002).
 Even 15-16 year-olds with heavy drinking histories have shown problems in the ability to recall information that was previously learned (Brown, Tapert, Granholm, & Delis, 2000).

-However, there is always the chicken and egg problem - what came first?
-It's possible that alcohol use doesn't actually cause these effects, but instead these problems may have been there before, and may in fact be a risk factor for developing alcohol abuse or dependence.
+However, there is always the chicken and egg problem: what came first?
+It's possible that alcohol use doesn't actually cause these effects, and that these problems were actually there before, and they may in fact be a risk factor for developing alcohol abuse or dependence.
 What is important to keep in mind is that we have seen poorer performance over time among young people who continued a pattern of heavy alcohol use (Tapert, Granholm, Leedy, & Brown, 2002).
 Those who reported drinking so much at times that they experienced negative after-effects, or hangovers, were the most likely to go downhill over time, as compared to those who halted substance use (Tapert et al., 2002).

 These findings are not just the results of individuals not trying hard enough on these tasks.
 The size and shape of brain structures are also abnormal in chronic heavy drinkers.
 The overall amount of gray matter (brain cells) and white matter (cabling between the cells) are reduced (Pfefferbaum et al., 1995), particularly in the frontal lobes, which are key parts of the brain for planning, withholding responses, making decisions, and regulating emotions.
 White matter is key for relaying information within the brain, and the coherence or quality of white matter tracts appears poorer in chronic heavy drinking adults (Pfefferbaum, Adalsteinsson, & Sullivan, 2006).